International Date Line: Philippines (1521 and 1844)

 Erroneous International Date Line from the 1888 Encyclopædia the Meyers Konversations-Lexikon, running between the Spanish Philippine Islands and British Hong Kong.
 The Philippine Islands and the rest of New Spain are shown on the eastern side of the IDL, even though they were moved to the western side in 1845.
 Also placed to the east of the IDL were the Bonin Islands and Fiji, which are actually to the west of the line.

 Ferdinand Magellan claimed the Philippines for Spain on Saturday, 16 March 1521, having sailed westward from Seville across the Atlantic Ocean and the Pacific Ocean.
 As part of New Spain, the Philippines had its most important communication with Acapulco in Mexico, so it was on the eastern side of the IDL despite being on the western edge of the Pacific Ocean.
 As a result, the Philippines was one day behind its Asian neighbours for 323 years, 9 months and 2 days (Note: Within the Papal Bull of Pope Gregory XIII that mandated the introduction of the Gregorian calendar in 1582.
 Italy, Portugal, and Spain (including its overseas possessions like the Philippines, and the Americas) skipped 10 days to make the process of a calendrical switch from the Julian to the Gregorian calendar.
-Thursday, October 4, was followed by Friday, October 15, 1582.
-Because the Julian calendar acknowledged a leap year day regularly and the Gregorian calendar did not during centennial years (ending with “00”, unless if the centennial year is evenly divisible to 400 years.
-Then the year will automatically be a "Century Leap Year"), the Julian calendar fell one day further behind, bringing the difference to 11 days from March 1 (O.S.
-February 19), 1700 until February 28 (O.S.
-February 17), 1800, and another one day to 12 days from March 1 (O.S.
-February 18), 1800 to February 28 (O.S.
-February 16), 1900; the count of excess days became considered as only 2 instead of 14 at the end of 1844, to acknowledge the 10-12 days that the Philippines lose during the period when it was using the American date.) from Saturday, 16 March 1521 (Julian Calendar) until Monday, 30 December 1844 (Gregorian Calendar).
+Thursday, 4 October, was followed by Friday, 15 October 1582.
+Because the Julian calendar acknowledged a leap year day regularly and the Gregorian calendar did not during centennial years (ending with "00", unless if the centennial year is evenly divisible to 400 years.
+Then the year will automatically be a "Century Leap Year"), the Julian calendar fell one day further behind, bringing the difference to 11 days from 1 March (O.S.
+19 February) 1700 until 28 February (O.S.
+17 February) 1800, and another one day to 12 days from 1 March (O.S.
+18 February) 1800 to 28 February (O.S.
+16 February) 1900; the count of excess days became considered as only 2 instead of 14 at the end of 1844, to acknowledge the 10-12 days that the Philippines lose during the period when it was using the American date.) from Saturday, 16 March 1521 (Julian Calendar) until Monday, 30 December 1844 (Gregorian Calendar).